maxkueng/rucola/README.md

 myapp --connection.host localhost --connection.port 9000
 ```

-which feels unnatural in a unix-like environment.
+which is not what you'd expect in a unix-like environment.

 With rucola you can use environment variables like this: